Autodesk/cloud-compute-cannon/README.md

 Allow disabling fluentd logging (on by default, and expecting the fluent daemon to be accessible with the host `fluentd`).

+#### SCALE_UP_CONTROL

+  SCALE_UP_CONTROL=internal | external

+Default: external

+If SCALE_UP_CONTROL==internal then the stack can create new workers if the queue becomes larger than capacity.
+External means scaling is controlled via another process, e.g. AWS autoscaling groups.

+#### SCALE_DOWN_CONTROL

+  SCALE_DOWN_CONTROL=internal | external

+Default: external

+If SCALE_DOWN_CONTROL==internal then when the local instance queue is empty the instance will terminate itself if it is cost effective to do so.
+E.g. AWS instances wait until just before a new billing interval (every hour).
+External means termination is controlled via another process, e.g. AWS autoscaling groups.

 ### 'Hello world' example